 extend fork life.

 Forks must be properly seated on the carriage and the lock pins fully located in the carriage slot.

 Fork tips and tip bevels are required for ease of entry into load, depending on the application.

-Interchangeable with standard tip.
+Round Tip - Interchangeable with standard tip.